Palembang LRT: Construction and costs

 A test run was done on 22 May 2018.
 It was later inaugurated by President Joko Widodo on 15 July 2018.
 Operations for the LRT started on 1 August, several days before the Jakarta LRT began running, making it the first operational LRT system in the country.
 The final value of the contract was Rp 10.9 trillion (US$755 million).
 The reduction in cost was due to a review by supervising consultants from SMEC International.
 Close to the start of the event, the trains often encountered operational issues.
 Waskita initially paid for the construction, with the government reimbursing the fees over a four-year period.

 Prominent opposition figure and Gerindra leader Prabowo Subianto criticized the cost of construction, claiming that typical LRT lines worldwide cost US$8 million/km to construct while the Palembang LRT cost US$24 million/km.
 As a comparison, the cancelled Sheppard East LRT in Toronto would have cost US$56.7 million/km.
 The Palembang LRT project leader compared the higher cost to those of other projects in neighboring countries: the Kelana Jaya line (US$65.52 million/km) and the Manila Light Rail Transit Line 1 extension (US$74.6 million/km).

 Infrastructure

+LRT Palembang rolling stock train made by PT Inka, parked at LRT Depo.